Therapy for Men

 You might learn to navigate conflict conversations, but feel yourself getting very heated and need to step away, that’s okay.
 It’s about learning to come back after you’ve cooled.

-Whether in Thunder Bay or elsewhere in Ontario, men can get started with online therapy with a free consultation call.
+Whether in Thunder Bay or elsewhere in Ontario, men can get started with therapy with a free consultation call.

 Man with beard, baseball cap, and hoodie standing outside looking into the trees.
 This examples a man contemplating starting online therapy for men.